westurner/scipy-lecture-notes/advanced/scikit-learn/index.rst

 .. topic:: Diabetes dataset

-    The diabetes dataset consists of 10 physiological variables (age, sex, weight, blood pressure) measure on 442 patients, and an indication of disease progression after one year::
+    The diabetes dataset consists of 10 physiological variables (age, sex, weight, blood pressure) measured on 442 patients, and an indication of disease progression after one year::

         >>> diabetes = datasets.load_diabetes()